zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 6. number of variables fixed to $1$
 7. number of variables fixed to $0$ or $1$
 8. wall clock time for solving the continuous relaxations of MESP

-The experimental results for mixing upper bounds with linear constraint $Ax\le b$ are stored in .xlsx format: ``data63mix.xlsx``.

-In the .xlsx file, each row represents the results for a specific $s$.
-The columns include mixing upper bounds, mixing integrality gaps, and mixing parameter values.
+9. mixing upper bounds, mixing integrality gaps, and mixing parameter values.